kenwheeler/detectAutoComplete/README.md

 # Detect AutoComplete
-  _Detect and apply change events to inputs and selects when forms are autopopulated_
+  _Detect and apply change events to selects when forms are autopopulated_

 ### Usage